dhuvisionlab/LiteFPV-SOD/README.md

 [![License](https://img.shields.io/badge/License-TBD-lightgrey.svg)](#license)
 [![Paper](https://img.shields.io/badge/Paper-Preprint-orange.svg)](#citation)

-Official implementation of **LiteFPV-SOD: An Ultra-Lightweight Detector for Real-Time Small-Object Detection on Edge-Deployed FPV Drones**.
+Official repository for **LiteFPV-SOD: An Ultra-Lightweight Detector for Real-Time Small-Object Detection on Edge-Deployed FPV Drones**.

 LiteFPV-SOD is an ultra-lightweight object detector designed for real-time small-object detection in UAV and FPV-drone imagery.
-The framework is developed for challenging aerial scenes where targets are small, visually weak, and affected by high altitude, low illumination, motion blur, cluttered backgrounds, and low foreground-background contrast.
+The framework targets challenging aerial scenes where objects are small, visually weak, and affected by high altitude, poor illumination, motion blur, cluttered backgrounds, and low foreground-background contrast.

+---

+## Code Availability

+The complete source code, training scripts, evaluation scripts, deployment scripts, configuration files, and pretrained weights will be uploaded after the paper is accepted.

+At the current stage, this repository provides the project description, dataset information, experimental summary, and planned usage instructions for reproducibility.

 ---